Shiiyo/7-BileMo/README.md

 Lunch the server with:<br/>
 <code>symfony server:start -d</code>

+# Documentation
+The documentation of the API is available on the url <code> /api/doc </code>

 # Login
 If you want to use the API you will need a token.
 To generate it you will have to send a request to the /login_check route:</br>
 <code>curl --request POST \